Shadow0441/ai-timetable/README.md

 # ai-timetable
-This creates a timetable using custom RL Model and ORtools
+This creates a timetable using Constraints Programming ORtools